San Diego Scrapbook: 5 head-turning historical city images

 Our city has seen its share of iconic concerts, and this one — The Rolling Stones at Jack Murphy Stadium on Oct.
 7, 1981 — was epic, with a setlist that included hits like “Under My Thumb,” “You Can’t Always Get What You Want,” and “Jumpin’ Jack Flash.”
 The rockers were on a 29-city tour across the US to promote their “Tattoo You” album, and sold $50 million in tickets — the largest grossing tour of 1981.
 The 1982 film, “Let’s Spend the Night Together,” documented parts of the tour.

 📷 Say cheese.
-We’ll explore more historical local photos like this a little later this year, but if there’s anything you’d like see more of like this, send us a note.
+We’ll explore more historical local photos like this down the road, but if there’s anything you’d like see more of like this, send us a note.
 We’ll be here, scrapbookin’.

 More from SDtoday